 15. Hopewell Rocks

 The easiest way to experience Hopewell Rocks at low tide is to head to the park and walk down the staircase.
 Once low tide has been reached it is possible to walk between the rocks and get some nice shots.
-It is most dramatic when low tide is at its peak.
+The appearance of Hopewell Rocks is most dramatic when low tide is at its peak.

 Kayaking Tours in Hopewell Rocks